sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 });
 ```

 If you want to directly get the final aggregated response from a static reference data request, you can await the `Promise` returned from the `open()` method of the request instance.
-(This applies only if you have not explicitly set the `aggregateResponse` property of the optional object passed to `open()` to `false`):
+(This applies only if you haven't explicitly set the `aggregateResponse` property of the optional object passed to `open()` to `false`):

 ```typescript
 const response: HistoricalData[] | undefined = await request.open();